gchure/phd/src/chapter_02/section_04_results.md

 chosen.
 The points show the mode, and the error bars denote the $95%$ credible region of the parameter value distribution.
-Error bars not visible are smaller than the size of the marker.](ch2_fig5){@fig:induction_experiments short-caption="Comparison of predictions against measured and inferred data."}
+Error bars not visible are smaller than the size of the marker.](ch2_fig5){#fig:induction_experiments short-caption="Comparison of predictions against measured and inferred data."}

 ### Predicting the Phenotypic Traits of the Induction Response

-A subset of the properties shown in Fig. @fig:inducible_types (i.e. the leakiness, saturation, dynamic range, $[EC_{50}]$, and effective Hill coefficient) are of significant interest to synthetic biology.
+A subset of the properties shown in  @Fig:inducible_types (i.e. the leakiness, saturation, dynamic range, $[EC_{50}]$, and effective Hill coefficient) are of significant interest to synthetic biology.
 For example, synthetic biology is often focused on generating large responses (i.e. a large